The European Union Registered Design

-The examination and registration of Community Designs commenced at the beginning of April 2003.
-It is now possible to obtain a single design registration covering the whole of the European Union (EU) at a relatively low cost.
-Previously, it was necessary to obtain individual registrations in the various national Designs Registries, but a single application filed with the Office for Harmonization in the Internal Market (OHIM) will give protection throughout all member states of the EU.
+The examination and registration of EU designs commenced in 2003.
+It is possible to obtain a single design registration covering the whole of the European Union (EU) at a relatively low cost.
+Previously, it was necessary to obtain individual registrations in the various national Designs Registries, but a single application filed with the European Union Intellectual Property Office (EUIPO) will give protection throughout the whole EU.

 To be registrable, a design must be new and have individual character.
 However, a grace period is provided so that publication of the design during the preceding twelve months by the designer, by his/her successor in title, or as a consequence of an abuse, will not invalidate the registration.